 Implementation of Constructive Responses as a Responsible Institutional Investor

 From the perspective of fulfilling their social responsibility as institutional investors, Mitsui Sumitomo Insurance (MSI) and Aioi Nissay Dowa Insurance (ADI) have announced their support for Japan’s Stewardship Code, a code of behavior laid out for institutional investors.
 In line with the Code, we carry out a constructive dialogue with investee companies to encourage them to enhance their medium- and long-term value and sustainable growth, and, through the dialogue, we focus on understanding their management issues, their shareholder return policy, ESG, and other non-financial information.
-From July, 2022 to June, 2023, MSI and ADI conducted constructive "purposeful dialogue” with two companies, resulting in a total of 361 firms.
+From July, 2023 to June, 2024, MSI and ADI conducted such dialogue with a total of 342 companies.

 In addition, through constructive dialogue (engagement) with our investee companies, we are encouraging them to reduce GHG emissions and disclose information in accordance with the TCFD recommendations, aiming for realization of a net-zero society, Specific matters to be confirmed include organizational structure in relation to addressing climate change, their efforts toward GHG emission reduction targets, their plans for technological innovation, and any challenges they face.